VirtusLab/akka-serialization-helper/README.md

 ```

-Also if we define object:
+Also if an object is defined:
 ```scala
 case object Tick
 ```